money

 Obviously, this sounds like a great idea, right?
 For a lot of us working in states that still have a tip credit and pay around $2.13 an hour, it especially sounds great.

+If you live in Nevada making $12-plus an hour with no state income tax, it really sounds great.
+Almost too good to be true.
+Of course, Trump’s always got our best interests at heart, right?
 If you buy that, you might also think O.J. was framed, Santa’s still making his rounds with Rudolph, and the earth is as flat as a pancake.

+As reported by The Washington Post.
 In 2017, the Trump administration’s Department of Labor (DOL) released a proposed rule that would allow restaurants to take the tips that servers earn and share them with untipped employees such as cooks and dishwashers and other restaurant staff.

 But here’s the twist: as long as workers received minimum wage, the owners could just keep the tips.